-Electricity and landfill waste is associated with the two management offices and common areas within the portfolio.
+Electricity is associated with Goodman's two management offices and common areas within the portfolio.

 Goodman has responsibility for maintaining almost all the air-conditioning units within the portfolio.
 The reported emissions relate to the failure of a small number of these systems with a resulting loss of refrigerant.